pawarparthp2007/hackathon-practice/README.md

-# hackathon-practice
+# Hackathons

-Solutions to Past Hackathons
+Solutions to Past Hackathons, solved by members of QC @ IITI